traceypooh/sort-by-date-added-and-album/README.md

 ## NOTE: this copies/overwrites (a nicely sortable string) to `Show` field (which you can sort by later) -- each time you use it
-## NOTE: exclude tracks/items still in iCloud and not local, or else script fails when gets to them
+## NOTE: exclude tracks/items still in iCloud (and not local to your machine), or download them first, or else script fails when gets to them